Esgorhannoth/koneko/Readme.md

 ### Math in Koneko
 </a>

-Math in Koneko is just like math in every other language, in Reverse Polish Notaion.
+Math in Koneko is just like math in every other language, in Reverse Polish Notation.
 Nothing to see here.
 Move along.

 ```forth
 > 24 42 + say